meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 ## Test your system ##

 Make sure that events are submitted to your IotHub.
-If your are using the Raspberry Pi sample application, then press run
+If you are using the Raspberry Pi sample application, then press run

 Execute in your SQL Server database the stored proecdure [Core].[GetOverviewOfDataInDatabase]<br/>